awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 ### What to Expect in an Official AWS Windows AMI<a name="windows-ami-creation-standards"></a>

-AWS provides AMIs with a variety of configurations for all supported Windows Operating System versions from 2003 R2 to 2019\.
+AWS provides AMIs with a variety of configurations for all supported Windows Operating System versions\.
 For each of these images, AWS:
 + Installs all Microsoft recommended Windows security patches\.
 We release images shortly after the monthly Microsoft patches are made available\.
 + Installs the latest drivers for AWS hardware, including network and disk drivers, EC2WinUtil for troubleshooting, as well as GPU drivers in selected AMIs\.
 + Includes AWS helper software, like [EC2 Config](ec2config-service.md) for Server 2012 R2 and earlier, or [EC2 Launch](ec2launch.md) for Server 2016 and later\.